AnnaAxelsson051/Movie-System-Client/README.md

 ## Description

-This is an application where users can add their favourite genres and movies to a personal users page - as well as add ratings for movies they have watched.
-Users are rendered on the page from a database set up in Azure Datastudio and information is exchanged with the database via a [Movie System Server](https://github.com/AnnaAxelsson051/Movie-System-Server) I have built.
-The server is built with C# / .NET and it also fetches data from The Movie Database (TMDB) via an external API.
+This is the front end part of a movie system application built in React that communicates with a [Movie System Server](https://github.com/AnnaAxelsson051/Movie-System-Server).
+Functionalities include a starting page that displays information about all the users in the system.
+When clicking a user a personal users page appears where all genres and movies that specific user has liked are listed, as well as all the ratings the user has given to various movies.
+Its possible to connect a new genre to a user and also to add new movie-links and ratings.

 ---